dtcenter/MET/met/docs/Users_Guide/masking.rst

          [-v level]
          [-compress level]

-gen_vx_mask has three required arguments and can take optional ones.
-Note, -type string (masking type is now required)
+gen_vx_mask has four required arguments and can take optional ones.
+Note, -type string (masking type) was previously optional but is now required.

 Required arguments for gen_vx_mask
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^